Nomesque/RST-Tutorial/source/doc-kramers-rst-tutorial/doc-kramers-rst-tutorial.rst

    a command or comment, not content that should be added to the build.
 As long as I indent three spaces and don't add a blank line, this is all treated as part of the same block.
+   Each entry below (eg. 'planning') corresponds to a base document located in the same directory as this master file.

 Welcome to Doc Kramer's RST and Sphinx Tutorial's documentation!
 ================================================================